top of page

 Personal Locator Beacons

-Personal Locator Beacons, referred to commonly as PLB's, have been around a few years now.
-They are single-use devices aimed at summoning those emergency services in a life or death emergency.
-A common mistake people make, are they forget to register the beacon after purchase.
+Personal Locator Beacons referred to commonly as PLBs, have been around for a few years now.
+They are single-use devices aimed at summoning those emergency services in a life-or-death emergency.
+A common mistake people make is they forget to register the beacon after purchase.
 Although most beacons contain GPS, unless you register and give contact details, the rescue organisations do not know who to contact.
-Some PLB's come pre-registered in the country of purchase and you just have to update the registration information with your details.
+Some PLBs come pre-registered in the country of purchase and you just have to update the registration information with your details.
 It will also speed up the rescue service.
 This is a legal requirement in the UK for devices carried on ships.
-PLB's use the 406 MHz band, just the same as EPIRBs for shipping and ELTs for aircraft.
+PLBs use the 406 MHz band, just the same as EPIRBs for shipping and ELTs for aircraft.
 They simply send a distress message via satellite to the international satellite-based search-and-rescue detection and distribution system (Cospas-Sarsat).
 Not the catchiest organisation name in the world I grant you.

 Satellite Messengers

-SM's are a relatively new category of an emergency device created for the outdoor community and enhance the capabilities of a PLB.
-SM's primarily features an SOS capability and are commonly referred to as Satellite Emergency Notification Devices (SEND).
+SMs are a relatively new category of emergency devices created for the outdoor community and enhance the capabilities of a PLB.
+SMs primarily feature an SOS capability and are commonly referred to as Satellite Emergency Notification Devices (SEND).
 When the SOS feature is activated on an SM device, the International Emergency Response Coordination Center (IERCC) based currently in Texas, USA are notified.
 The IERCC, run by a company called GEOS, will coordinate with the local Search and Rescue teams in the area of activation.

 GEOS also provide additional insurance for SAR services.